jnozzi/cocoadev.com/SiteContent/General/OrderedSetsInCoreData.markdown

 ----

-'''No, it's definite - there is no support for ordered anything in [[CoreData]].
+**No, it's definite - there is no support for ordered anything in General/CoreData.
 The answer above is quite correct and complete.
-I have this working in my own app and it was fairly simple and straightforward.'''
+I have this working in my own app and it was fairly simple and straightforward.**

 ----
 Or adding a next and previous property.
 That might perform better.

-''Known as a 'linked list' ... maybe someone can fill in a page for [[CoreDataLinkedLists]] or something similar.''
+*Known as a 'linked list' ... maybe someone can fill in a page for General/CoreDataLinkedLists or something similar.*

 ----
 Wouldn't a linked list require a lot of joins being fired to the underlying database?

-''Not sure what you mean, but re-indexing other instances because an instance near the 'top' of the list is moved would cause all of those instances to be faulted in (at least for a little while).
+*Not sure what you mean, but re-indexing other instances because an instance near the 'top' of the list is moved would cause all of those instances to be faulted in (at least for a little while).
 There's really no way to avoid this, unless you create a separate entity for tracking index order.
 That same methodology could be applied to linked lists.
-In other words, create an entity called [[LinkedListJoin]] with relationships like "leftObject" and "rightObject".
-If the order of the linked objects are changed, all that gets faulted in is the [[LinkedListJoin]] objects.
-Now sorting by this would become a little more complicated .... :-)''
+In other words, create an entity called General/LinkedListJoin with relationships like "leftObject" and "rightObject".
+If the order of the linked objects are changed, all that gets faulted in is the General/LinkedListJoin objects.
+Now sorting by this would become a little more complicated .... :-)*

 ----
 The advantage of a linked list is the constant time for insertion and removal, but getting the actual sorted array takes a lot of time because the faults for all the to-one relationships describing the linked list have to be fired.
-Batch-faulting could be a solution for this, but it is not yet reliable in [[CoreData]].
+Batch-faulting could be a solution for this, but it is not yet reliable in General/CoreData.
 A trick is to define your 'orderInList' as a floating point number.
 So you can easily provide constant insertion and removal.

-''Would you mind elaborating on this?
-This seems like a good idea.''
+*Would you mind elaborating on this?
+This seems like a good idea.*

 Sure.
 This is for sorting a to-many relationship.